Biopsy 3. Histological examination

 • suppuration at the puncture site;

 The length and diameter of the tissue columns are important to ensure sufficient biopsy material for histopathological examination.
-The length and diameter of tissue pieces directly depend on the type of needles used and the skills of the operating urologist, however, the minimum length of the tissue column should be 15 mm, and the diameter should be 2 mm.
+The length and diameter of the tissue pieces directly depend on the type of needles used and the skills of the operating urologist, however, the minimum length of the tissue column should be 15 mm, and the diameter should be 2 mm.

-• benign neoplasm/absence of cancer: this includes such pathological findings as fibromuscular and glandular hyperplasia, various forms of atrophy, such as foci of chronic (lymphocytic) inflammation.
+• Benign neoplasm/ absence of cancer: this includes pathological findings such as fibromuscular and glandular hyperplasia, various forms of atrophy, such as foci of chronic (lymphocytic) inflammation.

 • Diagnosis

-benign neoplasm
+Benign neoplasm

-benign neoplasm
+Benign neoplasm

 Sextant